 The final spot I recommend checking out in NYC is Radio City Music Hall!
 Radio City is an entertainment venue located in Midtown Manhattan, near Rockefeller Center.
 The Rockettes perform here each year, and are a hit during the holiday season in the Christmas Spectacular!

-If you’re interested in learning more about what to do in NYC during the holidays, check out my guide!
+If you’re interested in learning more about what to do in New York City in December, check out my guide!
 New York is super easy to reach from anywhere in the world, whether on a flight from London or on a bus from Toronto to New York City.
-I hope this guide inspires you to check out some (or all) of the 15 best things to do in New York City next time you visit!
+I hope this guide inspires you to check out some (or all) of the 15 best things to do on a New York City bucket list next time you visit!

 Like this post?
 Pin it to save it for later and share with others!